About the Compost Revolution

 The Compost Revolution makes it easy for Australians to build greener, healthier, more resilient communities.
 We do this by inspiring them to nurture their soil to grow lush green gardens and delicious organic food.

 About half of what the average Australian household throws out is compostable organic material, so using home composting systems significantly reduces the amount of stuff we send to landfill.
-It also reduces our impact on climate change because food waste releases harmful greenhouse gases as it breaks down in landfill.
+It also helps with climate change because food waste releases harmful greenhouse gases as it breaks down in landfill.

-Currently working with 33 councils across Australia, the Compost Revolution is an award-winning platform which inspires, educates and equips households so they can recover their food waste.
-Our fun online tutorials and integrated ordering system allows residents to choose their composting gear and have it delivered straight to their door.
+Currently working with 37 councils across Australia, the Compost Revolution is an award-winning platform that inspires, educates and equips households so they can recover their food waste.
+Our fun online tutorials and integrated ordering system allow residents to choose their composting gear and have it delivered straight to their door.

 The Compost Revolution started in 2010 as a joint workshop-based education initiative in the Eastern Suburbs of Sydney between three neighbouring councils, Waverley, Randwick and Woollahra, as part of the 3-Council Regional Environment Program, established with funding from the NSW Environmental Trust.

 The program was expanded Australia-wide in 2012, as a partnership between the 3 Councils and social venture Revolution Apps, which is rapidly scaling the impact of the program under licence from council partners.

 Over the last 10 years, the Compost Revolution has grown to become Australia's largest community of composters and worm farmers with 89,528 households joining the revolution to date.